spdx/spdx-spec/chapters/3-package-information.md

 ## 3.11 Package Home Page <a name="3.11"></a>

-**3.11.1** Purpose: This field provides a place for the SPDX file creator to record a web site that serves as the package's home page.
+**3.11.1** Purpose: Provide a place for the SPDX file creator to record a web site that serves as the package's home page.
 This link can also be used to reference further information about the package referenced by the SPDX file creator.

+Use:

-Use NONE if there is no package home page whatsoever.
+* `NONE` if there is no package home page whatsoever.

-Use NOASSERTION if:
+* `NOASSERTION` if:

     (i) the SPDX file creator has attempted to but cannot reach a reasonable objective determination;

-(ii) the SPDX file creator has made no attempt to determine this field; or (iii) the SPDX file creator has intentionally provided no information (no meaning should be implied by doing so).
+    (ii) the SPDX file creator has made no attempt to determine this field; or

+    (iii) the SPDX file creator has intentionally provided no information (no meaning should be implied by doing so).

-**3.11.2** Intent: Here, by providing a link to the package's home page, the SPDX file creator can provide additional information useful for analysis.
-This saves the recipient of the SPDX file who is looking for more info from having to search for and verify a match between the package and the associated project homepage.
+**3.11.2** Intent: Save the recipient of the SPDX file who is looking for more info from having to search for and verify a match between the package and the associated project homepage.

 **3.11.3** Cardinality: Optional, one.

-**3.11.4** Data Format: uniform resource locator | “NONE” | “NOASSERTION”
+**3.11.4** Data Format: uniform resource locator | `NONE` | `NOASSERTION`

-**3.11.5** Tag: “PackageHomePage:”
+**3.11.5** Tag: `PackageHomePage:`

 Example: